 - Disinfecting every vehicle, every night, with heavy duty EPA approved cleaners

-- Requiring everyone on board to wear a mask if they choose to do so
+- Allowing everyone on board to wear a mask if they choose to do so

 - Waived a previous policy prohibiting face masks onboard

 What should a passenger do to stay safe from COVID-19, and help prevent the spread?

-Passengers should make sure to always wear their mask, or face shield if they are unable to wear a mask, and are welcome to maintain social distancing even though it is no longer required.
+Passengers should consider wearing a mask, and are welcome to maintain social distancing even though it is no longer required.
 Additionally, if they are feeling unwell in any way, awaiting test results, or have tested positive for COVID-19 they should not board any public transit vehicles.
 If a passenger has recently recovered from COVID-19, they should wear a mask until they are at least ten days out from the day they tested positive.

 What should I do if I see another passenger who appears ill?